Creating a Gridogram

 ADEEGHIJKNOSTUVY

 That’s 16 letters, so another 4x4 grid?
-Nope, that won’t be big enough to include all the words in the quote.
-Can you figure out a reason why?
+Nope, that won’t be big enough to include all the words.
+Can you figure out a reason why, looking at how many different letters are next to the letter N in the quote?
 (I’ll come back to this.)

 Cells in a grid corner connect with 3 others.
-Cells along an edge connect with 5.
-Cells away from the edges have the most connections: 8.
+Cells on the side connect with 5.
+Cells away from the sides have the most connections: 8.

 Number of connections for grid cells in different positions